Free rational curves on low degree hypersurfaces and the circle method: Introduction

 \begin{defi} Let $c: \mathbb P^1 \to X$ be a rational curve and let $\rho\in \ZZ$.
 We say that $c$ is $\rho$-free if $c^* \mathcal T_X \otimes \mathcal O_{\mathbb P^1}(-\rho)$ is globally generated. \end{defi}

-Following \cite{Debarre} we say that $c$ is free if it is $0$-free, and very free if it is $1$-free.
-One easily checks that Definition \ref{def-free} agrees with the standard definition that $c$ is free if $c^*\mathcal T_X$ is globally generated and very free if $c^* \mathcal T_X$ is ample.
+We shall follow common convention and say that $c$ is free if it is $0$-free, and very free if it is $1$-free.
+One easily checks that this agrees with the standard definition that $c$ is free if $c^*\mathcal T_X$ is globally generated and very free if $c^* \mathcal T_X$ is ample.
+The definition of free curves goes back to pioneering work of Koll\'ar--Miyaoka--Mori \cite[\S~1]{KMM'} on rational connectedness for Fano varieties, and they feature heavily in work of Koll\'ar \cite[\S~II.3]{kollar}.
+We have taken Definition \ref{def-free} from work of Debarre \cite[Def.~4.5]{Debarre}, which appears to be the first time that the notion of being $\rho$-free occurs, for varying $\rho\in \ZZ$.

 \begin{remark} If $c$ is a $\rho$-free rational curve on $X$ then it follows from Definition~\ref{def-free} that $\deg(c^*\mathcal{T}_X)\geq \rank (c^* \mathcal{T}_X) \rho$.
 In general, the pull-back of the tangent bundle has rank $n-2$ and degree $e (n-d)$.
 In this way we see that no degree $e$ rational curve on $X$ is ever $(\lfloor \frac{ e(n-d)}{n-2} \rfloor +1)$-free.
 If $d\geq 2$ then this implies that $\rho\leq e$, for any $\rho$-free rational curve $\PP^1\to X$. \end{remark}